-Swab, Spit, Or Stay Home?
+Swab, Spit Or Stay Home?
 A Wide Variety Of Plans To Keep Coronavirus Off Campus

 He did not.

 What he got instead from those town halls last month was encouragement to return to class at the institution affectionately known as "Mizzou."
-The university, in Columbia, would only be testing people with symptoms.
+The university in Columbia would only be testing people with symptoms.
 In addition, university officials were saying that people who tested positive off campus were under no obligation to inform the school.

-"It feels like the university doesn't really care whether we get sick or not," says El-Jayyousi, who is scheduled for two in-person classes, and lives at home with his parents and 90-year-old grandmother.
+"It feels like the university doesn't really care whether we get sick or not," says El-Jayyousi, who is scheduled for two in-person classes and lives at home with his parents and 90-year-old grandmother.

 He'd seen a study from researchers at Yale and Harvard that recommends a more widespread testing approach for campuses.
-He asked his instructors if he could join lectures remotely once classes begin Aug.
+He asked his instructors if he could join lectures remotely once classes begin A ug.
 24. One was considering it; the other rejected the idea.

-"It was kind of very dismissive, like 'so what?'"
-El-Jayyousi says.
+"It was kind of very dismissive, like 'so what?' " El-Jayyousi says.

-But that "so what?" felt enormous, packed with fear and unknowns for Jayyousi — and some of the 20 million other students enrolled in some level of post-secondary education in America, if they are not already online only.
+But that "so what?" felt enormous, packed with fear and unknowns for El-Jayyousi — and some of the 20 million other students enrolled in some level of post-secondary education in America, if they are not already online only.

-In keeping with the uncoordinated national response to the COVID-19 pandemic in other sectors, institutions of higher education have received little clear guidance, such as a set of suggested standards, from the federal government or anywhere else.
+In keeping with the uncoordinated national response to the COVID-19 pandemic in other sectors, institutions of higher education have received little guidance, such as a set of suggested standards, from the federal government or anywhere else.
 They've essentially been left to make their own decisions, so the policies for reopening campuses that abruptly shut in March are all over the map.

 Hundreds of colleges still undecided

 According to the College Crisis Initiative, a project of Davidson College, a common approach hasn't emerged for responding to the pandemic.
 Among the 2,958 institutions it tracks, 151 were planning to open fully online, 729 were mostly online and 433 were taking a hybrid approach.
 Just 75 schools were insisting on students attending fully in person, and 614 were aiming to be primarily in-person.
-Some 800 others were still deciding, just weeks before instruction was to start.
+Some 800 others were still deciding weeks before instruction was to start.

 The decisions often have little correlation with the public health situation in the region.
-Although Mizzou is located in an area of Missouri which recently experienced a coronavirus surge, the university is holding some in-person instruction and has nearly 7,000 students signed up to live in dorms and other university-owned housing.
+Although the University of Missouri is in an area of the state that recently experienced a coronavirus surge, the school is holding some in-person instruction and has nearly 7,000 students signed up to live in dorms and other university-owned housing.
 Harvard, in a region with extremely low rates of viral spread, has decided to put all courses online and is allowing students to defer a year.

 The specific circumstances colleges and universities face are as much determined by local fiscal and political dictates as by medicine and epidemiology.
 It is often unclear who is making the call.
 Many students must navigate these unknown waters on their own, even as they (or their families) have written tuition checks for tens of thousands of dollars and signed leases for campus and off-campus housing.